mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - NACLs and SGs can be used to control access
 - SGs can be referenced but not cross-region
 - IPv6 support is not available cross-region.
-- DNS resolution to private IPs canbe enabled, but it's a setting needed at both sides.
+- DNS resolution to private IPs can be enabled, but it's a setting needed at both sides.

 ### VPC Endpoints